Yiddish Classes

 Instructor: Jonah Sidman

-Level: Students new to Yiddish or those who know a few basics but want a structured start to learning anew in an in-person class.
-Also recommended for Duolingo learners looking for a structured introduction to grammar, conversation, and culture.
+Level: For students continuing from BWC's Fall Beginner class, or those with a few basics who want a structured start to learning anew in an in-person class.
+Also recommended for Duolingo learners looking for a structured approach to grammar, conversation, and culture.
+Limited transliteration into the Latin alphabet will occasionally be provided, but students should already know the Hebrew/Yiddish alphabet to participate in this class.

-Level: Students new to Yiddish, or those who know a few basics but want a structured start to learning anew.
-Also recommended for Duolingo learners looking for a structured introduction to grammar, conversation, and culture.
+Level: For students continuing from BWC's Fall Beginner class, or those with a few basics who want a structured start to learning anew in a virtual class.
+Also recommended for Duolingo learners looking for a structured approach to grammar, conversation, and culture.
+Students should already know the Hebrew/Yiddish alphabet, or be willing to learn on their own.

-Let's learn Yiddish — lomir zikh lernen yidish!
-This course introduces students to the fundamentals of Yiddish conversation, reading, and grammar through highly-interactive games, songs, activities, and short texts.
+Let's continue to learn Yiddish — lomir vayter geyn mit lernen zikh yidish!
+This course continues to work through the fundamentals of Yiddish conversation, reading, and grammar through highly-interactive games, songs, activities, and short texts.

 Instructor: Abby Howell